 President & CEO

 A nationally renowned community builder and serial entrepreneur, Kavan Peterson has successfully built a half dozen businesses and launched innovative new models for housing, care and community.
-In collaboration with Dr. Bill Thomas, Kavan co-founded Minka Homes and the “M.A.G.I.C.” multigenerational housing model recognized by the Wall Street Journal as a critical new solution to combat isolation and housing insecurity.
+In collaboration with Dr. Bill Thomas, Kavan helped co-found Kallimos Communities and the “M.A.G.I.C.” multigenerational housing model recognized by the Wall Street Journal and New York Times as a critical new solution to combat isolation and housing insecurity.

 Kavan is proud to join the cutting-edge of mental health transformation and trail-blaze one of Montana’s first centers for psychedelic therapy through the Harvest Wholeness Center.
 Kavan is trained in Core Competencies in Ketamine-Assisted Psychotherapy with Seattle based Telos Transformational Therapies and is a lead facilitator in the global Liberating Structures participatory design and complexity science movement.